Test environment

 - Select the service you want to test.

-Test mode is available immediately after creating a service - you do not need to wait for account verification to start integrating.
+Test mode is available immediately after you create a service.
+You do not need to wait for account verification before starting the integration.

-- No real charges - no money is debited from customer accounts
+- No real charges - no money is collected from customer accounts

-- Transactions visible in the panel - all test transactions appear in the transaction history with a test label
+- Transactions visible in the dashboard - all test transactions appear in transaction history and are marked as test transactions

-- IPN works normally - IPN notifications are sent to your endpoint just as in production mode
+- IPN works normally - IPN notifications are sent to your endpoint in the same way as in production

-- Full API - all endpoints work identically to production
+- Full API - all endpoints work in the same way as in production

 Testing IPN locally

-During development, your server typically runs on localhost, which is not accessible from the internet.
-To allow dpay.pl to send IPN notifications to your local server, use a tunneling tool.
+During development, your server usually runs on localhost, which is not accessible from the internet.
+Use a tunnelling tool so that dpay.pl can send IPN notifications to your local server.

 ngrok